Aggddmm/IT-Project/README.md

    - **Compliance Standards**:
      - **Data Protection Regulations**: Ensuring compliance with data protection regulations (e.g., GDPR) relevant to user data and interaction logs.
      - **Audit and Reporting**: Setting up processes for regular audits and generating compliance reports to demonstrate adherence to relevant standards.

-These detailed components will help ensure that the "Wise Sage Robot" project is thoroughly planned, implemented, and maintained, with clear documentation to guide every stage of its lifecycle.